Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Numerical Results

 We consider the task of controlling a trimmed helicoid continuum soft robot inspired by~\cite{guan2023trimmed} and illustrated in Fig.~\ref{fig:simulation8:1:stress_free}.
 These soft robotic systems do not satisfy the Cosserat rod assumption because they deform in all directions.
 As a consequence, other kinematic models should be considered to capture the system motion.
 The robot consists of three helical bodies of rest length $L_{i} = 10 \cdot 10^{-2}~[\si{\meter}]$ and radius $2 \cdot 10^{-2}~[\si{\meter}]$.
 The base is rotated so that the arm is aligned with the gravitational field in the straight configuration.
 Each body has uniform mass distribution $\rho_{i} = 960~[\si{\kilogram \per \cubic \meter}]$, elastic parameter $C_{i} = 0.178~[\si{\mega \pascal}]$ and damping coefficient $\eta_{i} = 0.05~[\si{\second}]$.
 The robot is actuated through nine straight tendons, running in triplets from one body to its successor and routed along their external perimeters.
 The kinematics is modeled using LVP primitives~\citep{xu2023model}, a new reduced-order FEM-like approach for modeling soft robots that has been simulated only in static conditions.
 The primitives are functions $\hv_{p}(\xv_{i}, \qv_{\calB_{i}}) \in \R^{3}; p \in \{ 1, \dots, P \}$ modeling elementary types of deformation and satisfying the property that $ \text{det}(\jac{\hv_{p}}{\xv}) = 1$ so that volume is locally preserved.
 Given a set of primitives, the body kinematics is obtained by function composition leading to

 which is a highly nonlinear function in both arguments.
-It is worth remarking that ID algorithms for flexible bodies or discrete Cosserat rods are not suitable for solving the ID problem for this kinematic model.
+It is worth remarking that ID algorithms for flexible bodies or discrete Cosserat rods are not suitable for solving the ID problem for such kinematics.
 We consider six different types of LVP primitives, namely elongation, bending, shear and twist.

-Table~\ref{tab:simulation1:modal_expansion} summarizes, for each primitive, the modes functions used, which provide eight DoF to each body.
+Table~\ref{tab:simulation1:modal_expansion} summarizes, for each primitive, the modes functions used, which provide eight DoFs to each body.
 We refer the reader to~\cite{xu2023model} for the functional structures of the primitives and more details on this modeling approach.
-Given that the kinematics is parameterized by a finite number of configuration variables, the dynamics takes the form of~\eqref{eq:finite dimensional equations}, namely
+Given that the motion of the system is parameterized by a finite number of configuration variables, the dynamics takes the form of~\eqref{eq:finite dimensional equations}, namely

 where $\qv \in \R^{24}$, $\Am(\qv) \in \R^{24 \times 9}$ is the actuation matrix projecting the control inputs into the configuration space and $\uv \in \R^{9}$ denotes the vector of actuation inputs, i.e., the tendons tensions.
-The actuation matrix is computed using the principle of virtual works, following steps similar to those of~\cite{renda2022geometrically}, as
+The actuation matrix is computed using the principle of virtual work, following steps similar to those of~\cite{renda2022geometrically}, as

 where $\lv(\qv)$ is the actuator length in the given configuration.
 Thus, the robot is highly underactuated with a $15$ degree of underactuation.
-We use the stress-strain model described in Section~\ref{sec:visco_elastic_force}.
+We use the stress-strain model described in Sec.~\ref{sec:visco_elastic_force}.
 More accurate and sophisticated actuation and stress-strain models could have been considered.
 Here, we choose a reasonable balance between fidelity and applicability for control purposes.
 The volume integrals appearing in the ID algorithms are computed numerically using meshes of $2749$ tetrahedrons for each body.

 The control problem consists in following three circular trajectories assigned at the bodies tips.
 The commanded references in the robot base coordinates are (in [\si{\meter}])

 and